How to stop Binge Eating with these 9 helpful steps

 1. Stop the restrictive diet

-You’ve had a binge, and now you are worried about gaining weight so a restrictive diet seems the most logical thing to do.
-Only, this is the one thing that can cause a next binge.
+You’ve had a binge, and now you are worried about gaining weight, so a restrictive diet seems the most logical thing to do.
+Only this is the one thing that can cause the next binge.

 Long-term weight loss is not going to be gained by strict dieting, or calorie counting.
 Weight loss is going to be achieved by little positive steps of a combination of healthy eating habits, exercise and mindset.